hansemannn/titanium-firebase-core/README.md

 ##### `configure()`

-Configure Firebase without additional parameters.
+Configure Firebase with json file downloaded from Firebase console.
+File is in resources root and is named `google-services.json`

+##### `configure(filename)`

+Configure Firebase with json file downloaded from Firebase console

 ##### `configure(parameters)`

-Configure Firebase without configuration parameters.
+Configure Firebase with configuration parameters.

 | Name | Type | Component | Platform |
 | - | - | - | - |